camillebruckmann/ECE444-Group4-EP-OLD/Contribution.md

 # Contributing to Education Pathways
 Thank you for investing your time in contributing to our project!
-Your contribution will help make Education Pathways a more useful app for students!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+Your input will help make Education Pathways a more useful app for students.
+We want to make contributing to this project as easy and transparent as possible, whether it's to:

-- Proposing new features
+- Propose a new feature
-- Reporting a bug
+- Report a bug
-- Submitting a fix
+- Submit a fix
-- Discussing the current state of the code
+- Discuss the current state of the code

-## We Develop with Github
+## We Develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: